-Our 22-year assessment of selection on plant flowering phenology demonstrated that climatic variation can influence both the expression of phenological traits, and the strength of natural selection acting on these traits.
-An important implication of these findings is that plant phenology is likely to show both plastic and, providing there is additive genetic variation for flowering time, evolutionary responses to climatic variation and to anthropogenic climate change.
-Moreover, our results show that the effects of climatic variation on the expression of a trait and on the strength of phenotypic selection on the same trait might act in the same or in opposite directions.
-In our study, higher spring temperatures were associated with both a plastic response in terms of an earlier flowering and an increased fitness advantage for plants flowering early, suggesting a co-gradient response (Conover & Schultz 1995; Conover et al. 2009).
-In contrast, higher precipitation before the flowering season was associated with an earlier phenology, but also with a decreased fitness advantage for plants flowering early, suggesting a counter-gradient response.
-To predict the long-term responses of traits, such as phenology, to global climate change, we therefore need to consider both the immediate effects on trait expression and the potential evolutionary responses to climate-induced changes in selection.
+Our 22-year assessment of among-year variation selection on timing of flowering demonstrate that climatic variation can influence both the expression of phenological traits, and the strength of natural selection acting on these traits.
+An important implication of these findings is that plant phenology is likely to show both plastic and, providing there is additive genetic variation for flowering time, evolutionary responses to changes in climate.
+Moreover, our results show that the effects of climatic variation on the expression of a trait and on the strength of phenotypic selection on the same trait, might act in the same or in opposite directions.
+In our study, higher spring temperatures were associated with both an earlier flowering and an increased fitness advantage for plants flowering early, suggesting that plastic and genetic responses might follow a co-gradient pattern (Conover & Schultz 1995; Conover et al. 2009).
+In contrast, higher precipitation before the flowering season was associated with an earlier phenology, but also with a decreased fitness advantage for plants flowering early, suggesting a counter-gradient pattern.
+To predict the long-term responses of life-history traits to global climate change, we therefore need to consider both the immediate effects on trait expression and the potential evolutionary responses to climate-induced changes in selection.

 ACKNOWLEDGEMENTS

-We thank Anna Herrström, Jessica Honkakangas, Malin König, Malin Borg and Arvid Ehrlén for assistance in the field and in the lab, and Michael B. Morrissey for statistical advice.
+We thank Anna Herrström, Jessica Honkakangas, Malin König, Malin Borg and Arvid Ehrlén for assistance in the field and in the lab, Michael B. Morrissey for statistical advice, and Ove Eriksson for comments on an earlier version of the manuscript.
 We acknowledge funding from...

 REFERENCES